torero619/MSBA502/README.md

 - Bureau of Labor Statistics

 ### Basic Deliverables
+1. Descriptive Statistics with suggestions for further research
-1. Demonstrate you can use use a For Loop and IF ELSE
+2. Demonstrate you can use use a For Loop and IF ELSE
-2. Use loc to subset data
+3. Use loc to subset data
-3. Use apply to manipulate data
+4. Use apply to manipulate data
-4. Nicely Formatted EDA with Markdown
+5. Nicely Formatted EDA with Markdown

 ### Stretch Goals
 - perform a statistical test comparing two groups and provide an interpretation of your results